irtimaled/BoundingBoxOutlineReloaded/README.md

 # BoundingBoxOutlineReloaded

-BoundingBoxOutlineReloaded is a mod for Minecraft Forge 1.8 and Vanilla 1.8.1, 1.8 & 1.7.10.
+BoundingBoxOutlineReloaded is a mod for Minecraft 1.10 Vanilla

 # Why did I make it?